dwkim78/upsilon/README.md

 - add a module for classifying a light curve.

 ### v0.5 (planned)
-- add a Random Forest classification model.
+- add a preliminary Random Forests classification model.

 ### v.0.3
 - structure of features is changed to Python OrderedDict type.